constrained-opt-ml/constrained-opt-ml.github.io/_pages/submissions.md

 * **Oral selection notification**: Sep 29, 2025
 * **Camera-ready version**: Oct 31, 2025 (AOE)

-Please note that we are unable to provide financial support for travel or accommodation.
-If you require assistance to attend the workshop, we encourage you to check the [NeurIPS financial assistance](https://neurips.cc/Conferences/2025/FinancialAssistance) page.

 ### Questions?

 Contact us at [constrainedml@gmail.com](mailto:constrainedml@gmail.com).